NocturnalLyfe/REPO-SpeechToText/README.md

 - Real-time voice -> text -> TTS conversion
 - Your actual voice is muted when STT is enabled (only TTS is broadcast)
-- Toggle on/off with a single keypress
+- Toggle on/off with a single keypress -> F8
-- Text appears in game chat for all players to see
+- TTS speaks in game for all players to hear
-- Flexible model support - use small, medium, or large models
+- Flexible model support - allowing change to different Vosk Models
 - No performance impact

 ## Installation